sasjs/cli/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/hUpBqExNec4/0.jpg)](https://www.youtube.com/watch?v=hUpBqExNec4)

+Additional documentation can be found on the [SASjs](https://sasjs.io) website.

 ## Available Options

 - `create`: creates the folders and files required for SAS development.
 You can use this command in two ways: